- Foreign Language Requirement

 STEP 3: Pay I-901 Fee (as known as SEVIS Fee) Online

-Once your I-20 or DS-2019 has been issued, you must pay a $200 fee required through SEVIS.
-The fee must be paid before your visa appointment as you are required to bring a receipt with you to the Consulate, showing that you have paid the fee.
+Once your I-20 has been issued, you must pay a $200 fee required through SEVIS.
+The fee must be paid within 30 days of your I-20 issuance date and before your visa appointment as you are required to bring a receipt with you to the Consulate, showing that you have paid the fee.
 Further information regarding the fee can be found at http://www.ice.gov/sevis/i901/.
-You cannot make your fee payment without having an I-20 or DS-2019.
+You cannot make your fee payment without having an I-20.
 Please DO NOT make a visa appointment until you pay the fee online.

 STEP 4: Schedule an appointment with the nearest embassy or consulate